watspeed/systems-platform-security/lab5/lab5-guide.md

 Execute `./show_id` and observe its output.

-Now, changes the special permission bits on this executable:
+Now, change the special permission bits on this executable:
 ```bash
 sudo chown root:root show_id
 ```